PrasannaPandugula/my-hashnode-repo/cmiszwpt4000502jpcelrfrdi.md

 * When we delete PVC

 * ```bash
       $ kubectl delete persistentvolumeclaim my-vol-claim
     ```

 * PV associated with that deleted PVC set to Retain default until manually deleted by administrator.

 * ```yaml
       persistentVolumeReclaimPolicy: Retain      #or, it can be deleted automatically.
     ```

-    **StatefulSet:** we use it when pods need stable identity and stable storage; using PVC/PV alone cannot guarantee it.
+    **StatefulSet:** we use it when pods need a stable identity and stable storage; using PVC/PV alone cannot guarantee it.

 ## Storage Class

-So far, we have created PV, PVC, and used PVC in Pod definition file as persistent volumes entire process called **static provisioning**.
+So far, we have created PV, PVC, and used PVC in the Pod definition file as persistent volumes entire process called **static provisioning**.

 **Dynamic Provisioning**

-With Storage Class, we can define a provisioner, such as gcp, AWSEBS or AzureDisk, which automatically creates PV and attaches it to a Pod when a claim is made.
+With Storage Class, we can define a provisioner, such as gcp, AWSEBS, or AzureDisk, which automatically creates PV and attaches it to a Pod when a claim is made.

 ```yaml
 apiVersion: storage.k8s.io/v1